 Resilience Unveiled is the portrait of the Black experience, transcending geographical and temporal boundaries to forge connections that resonate deeply.

-As a commissioned photographer for the national archives of Benin, I steped into a world where each photograph is a window into the complexities of the Afro-descendant narrative, revealing moments of joy, pain, and perseverance.
+As a commissioned photographer for the national archives center of Benin, I stepped into a world where each photograph is a window into the complexities of the Afro-descendant narrative, revealing moments of joy, pain, and perseverance.

 With a raw analog camera aesthetic, I enjoy capturing emotions, weaving together narratives that speak volumes.

-Beautiful pictures telling vibrant stories, these black and white series (“We can’t breathe”, “Resilience unveiled’) tend to explore the parallels between the Afro-diaspora community and their roots.
+Resilience Unveiled is a bouquet of beautiful pictures telling vibrant stories, including the black and white series (“We can’t breathe”).
+Both series tend to explore the parallels between the Afro-diaspora community and their narrative and their roots.

 “We can’t breathe”